ktk/iso20022-to-rdf/README.md

 # ISO 20022 camt.53 (account statement) mapping to RDF

 This is a super minimal version of #topic.
 Pretty much everything can and should be improved.
-Mapping file can be found in [config/cam53.ttl](config/cam53.ttl)
+Mapping file can be found in [config/cam53.ttl](config/cam53.ttl).
+It was created for and tested with account statements from Postfinance in Switzerland only.

 Some ideas: